starling021/ehtools/README.md

     ((new)login)> admin
     ((new)password)> 1234 (will not be shown!)

-Congratulations, you have successfully changed you login and password!
+Congratulations, you have successfully changed ehtools login and password!

-    WARNING: In no case do not forget this password, it will not be restored and you will have to reinstall ehtools!
+    WARNING: In no case do not forget this password, it will not be restored and you will need to reinstall ehtools!

+## Changing ehtools root password

 To cange root password, login to epasswd as ehtools root: